mark3labs/codebench-mcp/README.md

 ## Limitations

-- **No fs or process modules** - File system and process APIs are not available in ski runtime
+- **No fs or process modules** - File system and process APIs are not available in the runtime
 - **Module access varies** - Some modules are global (fetch, http), others may need require()
 - **Each execution creates a fresh VM** - For isolation, each execution starts with a clean state
 - **Module filtering** - Configuration exists but actual runtime filtering not fully implemented